top of page

 The definition of self-love is “regard for one’s own well being and happiness.”
 Self-love is the foundation of knowing your worth, being confident, and loving yourself as you are.
 On TikTok, when you search “self-love journey”, video after video promotes journaling, eating healthy, working out, and routines.
 These habits can be positive for your mental and physical health.

-Loving yourself is even mentioned in the Bible.
+Loving yourself is also mentioned in the Bible.
 Ephesians 5:29 states, “For no one hates his own flesh, but nourishes and cherishes it, just as Christ does the church.”
 We are commanded to love our neighbors as ourselves in Mark 12:31.
 The foundation of loving others is built on nourishing, cherishing, and loving ourselves.
 However, self-love, a positive thing, can quickly turn into self-idolization unless Christ is our cornerstone.

-My mom once said, “The words pride and anxiety have the letter ‘i’ in the middle of them.
+My mom tells me, “The words pride and anxiety have the letter ‘i’ in the middle of them.
 When we place ourselves (I) in the center of our lives, it leads to pride (a form of insecurity) and anxiety.”
 Her quote reframed my perspective.
 If we want to experience self-love and peace, we must place Christ in the center of our lives.
 We should love ourselves because we are made in the image of our Creator, not because of our beauty, strength, or ability.

 So, the key to self-love is falling in love with our Creator.
 When you love someone, you desire to spend every moment of every day in their presence.
 By spending time in the Word, worshiping, and praying in every moment and every circumstance, we love Christ.
 When we learn about who HE is, it defines who we are.
 Society says self-love is coalescent with independence.
 In Christ, self-love is coalescent with dependence on Him.
 Self-help may feel like a fix, but it will leave you feeling more empty and insecure than ever before.